gofynd/fdk-client-javascript/documentation/platform/CATALOG.md

 ### addCollectionItems
-Add items to a collection
+Add/Remove items for a collection.